SchunterKino/kinoapi/API.md

    * `volume_changed` - Current volume level. *Only sent if the Dolby connection is available.*
    * `mute_status_changed` - Current mute status. *Only sent if the Dolby connection is available.*
    * `input_mode_changed` - Current active input mode. *Only sent if the Dolby connection is available.*
+   * `decode_mode_changed` - Current active decode mode for Digital 1 input. *Only sent if the Dolby connection is available.*
  * `lights_connection` - Indicate if the Jnior connection for light regulation is available.
  * `projector_connection` - Indicate if the Christie IMB connection for projector control is available.